Clerk of the peace: England and Wales

 From early times however, it seems that clerks of the peace had administrative functions apart from their legal and quasi-legal duties, especially in towns and cities.
 Hearth tax returns were lodged with the clerk of the peace between 1662 and 1688.
-The role was established by 1380 and may have existed before that.
 Other duties included ordering the repair of bridges, levying county rates, provision of goals, and the putting down of diseased animals.
 When the Local Government Act 1888 created county councils, clerks of the peace became their chief executive officers.
 Many more additional duties had been cast upon them, e.g., main roads.
 In 1894 they acquired the administration of the Motor Car Act, Small Holdings Act 1892, Old Age Pensions Act and the Finance Act.
 In 1902 they acquired the administration of the Education Act, in 1904 the Licensing Act and in 1908 control of the procedure required by the Criminal Appeal Act.
 The clerk of the peace was truly the factorum generale.

 After existing for more than 600 years, the office was abolished in England by section 44(1) of the Courts Act 1971 which came into effect on 1 January 1972.
 Meanwhile, justices of the peace were being advised in their petty sessions work by the justices' clerk (or clerk to the justices), an office which still exists in England and Wales today as the principal legal adviser in magistrates' courts.